 Additionally, bug fixes. enhancements, and improvements to the code and documentation are also appreciated and can be done via pull requests.
 Take a look at the current issues and if there is one you would like to work on please leave a comment to that effect.

 This project is licensed under the MIT License - see the LICENSE file for details

-- staircase began development from within the Hunter Valley Coal Chain Coordinator.
+The seeds of staircase began developing at the Hunter Valley Coal Chain Coordinator, where it finds strong application in analysing simulated data.
 Thanks for the support!